 \subsection{Beyond Mean-field}

 In this subsection, we discuss the effect of anisotropy in cases where the fluctuations of the effective magnetic field are also included.
-Figure \ref{csta} shows the specific heat for the EuPdSn$_2$(16) structure (described in section \ref{expe}) with varying anisotropy $K$ for moderate values ($\vert K\vert \lesssim J_{\delta}$).
-For $ K = 0 $, the system is isotropic, while negative $ K $ values introduce axial anisotropy, favoring alignment along the $ z $-axis. $K>0$ introduces a plane anisotropy favoring alignment in the $xy$-plane.
+Fig. \ref{csta} shows the specific heat for the EuPdSn$_2$(16) structure (described in section \ref{expe}) with varying anisotropy $K$ for moderate values ($\vert K\vert \lesssim J_{\delta}$).
+For $K = 0$, the system is isotropic.
+Negative $K$ values introduce axial anisotropy, favoring alignment along the $ z $-axis, whereas positive $K$ values produce planar anisotropy, favoring alignment within the $xy$-plane.
 Qualitatively, the results for $ T < T_C $ mirror those of the mean-field approximation, with anisotropy shifting entropy from the region $ T < 0.5 T_C $ to $ 0.5 T_C < T < T_C $, and the effect is more pronounced for negative $K$.

 An anisotropy-induced energy gap arises from the splitting of spin states due to the axial anisotropy term $ H_A = K[3S_{z}^2 - S(S+1)] $.
 For negative $ K $, this term favors alignment along the $ z $-axis, creating a gap between low-energy $ |S_z| $ states with large $\vert S_z\vert$ values.
 This restricts spin fluctuations above $ T_C $, reducing entropy and specific heat.
 For positive $ K $, the anisotropy favors in-plane alignment, leading to a inverse distribution of low-energy states but with similar effects on the specific heat.
-The QMC simulations explicitly capture these quantum and spatial fluctuations, which mean-field theory cannot account for.
+The QMC simulations explicitly capture these quantum and thermal fluctuations, which mean-field theory cannot account for.

 The Schottky-like shoulder observed in the specific heat is attributed to the internal magnetic field which creates a low-energy gap in the spin excitation spectrum.
 This feature is particularly sensitive to the axial anisotropy.
 For positive $ K $, the low-energy states are more closely spaced, leading to a smaller effect compared to negative $ K $ where low-energy states are more separated.
 In this last case the Schottky-like shoulder is more affected by the anisotropy.